pism/pism/examples/marine/circular/README.md

 * the "eigencalving" mechanism (`test_eigencalving.sh`)
 * the "iceberg removal" machanism (`test_iceberg_removal.sh`; this one is not circular, though)

-The script `circular_dirichlet.py` generated input files with the prescribed ice flux at the grounding line and is used both here and elsewhere (e.g. in `examples/marine/melange`).
+The script `circular_dirichlet.py` generates input files with the prescribed ice flux at the grounding line and is used both here and elsewhere (e.g. in `examples/marine/melange`).